 On the top, you see a statistic regarding the number of Apps included, and the Occupied size out of a total of 1,000 TB.

-Below the statistics, you see a search field that allows you to search between the configured applications, the Add New App and View Private Patching Storage buttons and the list of 3rd Party Applications.
+Below the statistics, you see a search field that allows you to search between the configured applications, the Add New App and View Private Patching Storage buttons, and the list of 3rd-party applications.

-To add a 3rd Party Application to Infinity Management you need to upload the encrypted installer to your Private Patching Storage and create the new application in the Infinity Management view.
+To add a 3rd-party application to Infinity Management, you need to upload the encrypted installer to your Private Patching Storage and create the new application in the Infinity Management view.

 B. Software Asset Management